 In April, the Attorney General of Missouri, Eric Schmitt, filed a lawsuit holding the Chinese government liable for the COVID-19 pandemic.
 Several businesses and organizations across the world have also done the same.
-Some question whether the Chinese administration can be held responsible for the COVID-19 outbreak.
+Some question whether China can be held responsible for the COVID-19 outbreak.
 Unfortunately, there seems to be little to no possibility of such a legal claim succeeding.

 Subscribe to our Newsletter!

 A loophole many are considering is filing a lawsuit against the Chinese Communist Party (CCP).
 Since the Party is not a foreign government but an independent entity, it is argued that the CCP is not entitled to any kind of sovereign immunity.
 While this is a good enough argument to file a case on, most experts do not believe that such lawsuits will meet with any success.
 This is because the CCP is essentially the government of China, and U.S. courts have traditionally followed such a viewpoint.
 For instance, a federal judge in Florida once ruled that the Communist Party of Cuba is an agency of the Cuban government.